vercel/examples/ci-cd/gitlab-cicd/README.md

 - When the merge request is merged, a Production build is created and deployed

 Every merge request will now automatically have a Preview Deployment attached.
 If the merge request needs to be rolled back, you can revert and merge the MR and Vercel will start a new Production build back to the old git state.

+## Purpose and Usage

+The `ci-cd/gitlab-cicd` directory contains configuration files and scripts for setting up and using Gitlab CI/CD as your CI/CD provider with Vercel.
+These files help you automate the process of building, testing, and deploying your Vercel applications using Gitlab CI/CD.

+## Files

+- `.gitignore`: Specifies files and directories that should be ignored by Git.
+- `.gitlab-ci.yml`: The main configuration file for Gitlab CI/CD.
+It defines the pipeline steps, triggers, and scripts to build and deploy your Vercel application.
+- `index.html`: A sample HTML file to demonstrate the usage of Gitlab CI/CD with Vercel.